 The look of defeat on the financial advisors I was working with could not go unnoticed.
 For those that lived it, you know the crash didn’t stop in 2001.
 It continued well into 2002, erasing millions of wealth in our country.

 I thought that was the stock market crash I would ever witness in my life.
 That was until 2008…

 New investors often think of stock market crashes as rare events when in fact, the opposite is true.
 The market experiences a crash every few years.
 While the COVID Crash of 2020 might have been a nightmare in its own right, it’s far from the worst crash ever.

 That one was so short-lived that you probably don’t even remember it happened.
-But since I experienced 2 stock market crashes fairly close to each other and recognizing it has been over 13+ years since anyone has experienced a really severe down market, I thought it would be a good idea to warn new investors.
+But since I experienced two stock market crashes fairly close to each other and recognized it has been over 13+ years since anyone has experienced a really severe down market, I thought it would be a good idea to warn new investors.

 Especially for those that started investing with online apps or brokers that have only seen green when they check their accounts.